tcoopman/hugo-blog/content/post/the-ergodox-ez-keyboard.md

 Switching back to a regular keyboard already felt a bit weird, so I'm not sure how that will go daily, I won't buy a second Ergodox and won't take it everyday to work, but I'm confident that switching between keyboards will become natural after a while (I'm still pretty capable of switching to Azerty if needed).

-My last remark about the keyboard is that it's a mechanical keyboard and I'm not yet sure if I like that 100% (The second day this already feels better than the first day, but it makes more noice than I'm used to).
+My last remark about the keyboard is that it's a mechanical keyboard and I'm not yet sure if I like that 100% (The second day this already feels better than the first day, but it makes more noise than I'm used to).

 All in all it's a little early to give solid feedback on the keyboard, but it is fun to play with, feels good and some change of position won't hurt I hope.